Summarize this article:

 A recurring decimal is a decimal where the digits after the decimal point are repeated after a fixed interval.
-That is 2.354354354…., here the recurring decimals are 354.
+For example, in 2.354354354…, the recurring decimals are 354.
 A recurring decimal is also known as a repeating decimal.
-Based on the digits after the decimal point, decimals can be categorized into repeating, non-repeating, end, or unending decimals.
+Based on the digits after the decimal point, decimals can be categorized as repeating (recurring), non-repeating, terminating, or non-terminating decimals.

-The way of representing numbers with fractions of a whole is decimals.
+Decimals represent numbers as fractions of a whole.
 For example, 2.356, where 2 is the whole number and 0.356 is the fractional part, and it is separated by a decimal point(.).
 A recurring decimal, or a repeating decimal, is a type of decimal where the digits after the decimal point repeat.
-It is a non-terminating decimal because a digit after the decimal point recurs indefinitely.
+It is a non-terminating decimal because the digits after the decimal point repeat indefinitely.
 For example, 23.456456456…, 2.23232323…., and 0.898989…

 Now let’s learn how to represent recurring decimals.
 It can be done in two ways, as mentioned below:

 A rational number is written in the form of p/q.
 Decimals can be expressed as rational numbers using the long division method.
-There are two types of decimal representations of rational numbers: terminating decimals and non-terminating, repeating decimals.
+Rational numbers can have decimal representations that are either terminating or non-terminating repeating decimals.

 For example, ½ = 0.5 is a terminating decimal, as the division process ends without repeating the digits.
 In non-terminating but repeating decimals, the digits repeat, for example, ⅓ = 0.33333… It can be represented as 0.3 bar or 0.3.